ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 1. The first runs the benchmark code directly from within swift using swift's python integration.
-2. The second runs the benchmark code by invoking the python interpreter using an bash script which is in turn invoked using a swift app function.
+2. The second, the _ai_-version, runs the benchmark code by invoking the python interpreter using a bash script which is in turn invoked using a swift app function.

-The latter of these is necessary on machines like theta when it is not possible to compile swift with an appropriate python.
+The latter of these is necessary on machines like Theta where it is not possible to compile swift with an appropriate python.

 The launch scripts in the `swift` directory are used to run the workflow.